coveooss/gotemplate/docs/_usage.md

-      --runtime                Option Runtime, on by default, --no-runtime to disable --utils                  Option Utils, on by default, --no-utils to disable --net                    Option Net, on by default, --no-net to disable --delimiters={{,}},@     Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
+      --runtime                Option Runtime, on by default, --no-runtime to disable --utils                  Option Utils, on by default, --no-utils to disable --net                    Option Net, on by default, --no-net to disable --os                     Option OS, on by default, --no-os to disable --delimiters={{,}},@     Define the default delimiters for go template (separate the left, right and razor delimiters by a comma) (--del)
   -i, --import=file ...
 Import variables files (could be any of YAML, JSON or HCL format) -V, --var=values ...
 Import named variables (if value is a file, the content is loaded)